Paradigm4/aws_tools/README.md

-# aws_tools
+# cluster_tools
-Tools and notes for AWS and EC2
+Tools and notes for setting up SciDB clusters.

+Some notes pertain specifically to AWS and EC2.